 Men and everyone need to know that there is no shame in seeking therapeutic support to help deal with this time of transition.

 How can men learn more about the issues that you’ve been discussing today?

 For more information about the issues men can face in divorce, please download our free guide, “Dangerous Mistakes Men Can Make in Divorce,” at wlg.com/downloads.

 What special help does your firm offer to men who are thinking about or going through a divorce?

-If you’re seeking a trusted family law attorney committed to securing your future, please contact us to set up your free initial consultation.
+If you’re seeking a trusted family law attorney committed to securing your future, please contact us to set up your initial consultation.
 Get a feel for your options and the best path for moving forward by calling Weinberger Divorce & Family Law Group today at 888-888-0919.